What are the possible health benefits of a vegetarian diet? On the downside might you be missing out on important nutrients?

 Are there possible deficiencies in a vegetarian diet?

 Yes.
 Animal protein (from eggs, dairy products, fish and meat) tends to provide all the amino acids we need.
 In contrast each type of plant based protein (from pulses, seeds, nuts, grains, fruit and vegetables) typically lacks one or more of the essential amino acids.

-This is more of an issue with a vegan diet.
-It is less of an issue with vegetarian diets that allow other sources of protein, like eggs and dairy products.
 The stricter the vegetarian diet the more important it is to have a good mix of different types of plant protein, to optimise nutrient intake.
 For example beans on toast provides pulses (beans) and cereals (bread).
 Adding a glass of soya milk, some nuts and a banana would add soya, nuts and fruit i.e. three additional and different types of plant based protein.
 Soya and quinoa are said to be the best plant based sources of essential amino acids.